bbatton/UEP_BattlEye_Extended_Controller_Installer/README.md

-#This Software Has Depricatied.
-BEC Software No Longer Available.

 Unified Epoch Project BattlEye Extended Controller Installer
 ============================================================
 This an installer specifically made to allow for easy and proper installation of BEC into Epoch Servers on any map.
+This installer has been updated to pull from a working BEC repo for ARMA 2.

 # Table of Contents:
 * [Features](https://github.com/bbatton/UEP_BattlEye_Extended_Controller_Installer#features)